davidfreire/davidfreire.github.io/_pages/teaching.md

 ## 🎓 BSc Course - Programming Technologies

 **∼150 STUDENTS**
 This course focuses on developing programming skills using Java.
 It covers key object-oriented programming concepts, including classes, inheritance, and polymorphism.
 It also explores the design and implementation of graphical user interfaces (GUIs) and introduces concurrent programming techniques.
-Students will gain practical experience in bu
+Students will gain practical experience in building robust and scalable applications, applying best practices in Java development.